 5. Grow Your Confidence Slowly and Mindfully

 Coming top doesn’t come naturally to me.
-Yet with every mark I’ve received trickling slowly in the right direction, it’s been enough for me to think: ‘wait.
+Yet with every mark I’ve received trickling in the right direction, it’s been enough for me to think: ‘wait.
 Maybe I could get even one or two more points next time?’
 This is a healthy mindset to have for a writer both in or out of education.

-So have confidence in your abilities (not arrogance, that’s another creature), and really believe that success is a slow, winding journey of understanding the craft; understanding yourself as a writer and being mindful of the process.
+So have confidence in your abilities, and really believe that success is a slow, winding journey of understanding the craft; understanding yourself and being mindful of the process.

 * * *

 Now over to you.
-What tips do you have to improve your grades as a creative writing student?
+What tips do you have to ‘improve your grades.’
 Are you full of wisdom that would be useful to me (and others)?
 If so, make sure to write it down in the comments section below.

 Until next time,